Home Health

 India vs Pakistan: Why Are India’s COVID-19 Cases Inflating While Pakistan Has Almost Overcome The Pandemic?

-While India has literally been brought to its knees by the COVID-19 pandemic with almost 100,000 cases reported daily, the number of coronavirus cases and deaths in Pakistan are shockingly low.
+While India has literally been brought to its knees by the COVID-19 pandemic, with almost 100,000 cases reported daily, the number of coronavirus cases and deaths in Pakistan is shockingly low.

-With a large population density and poor healthcare services, both the South Asian nations were predicted to suffer severely from the pandemic.
-India is seeing the largest number of cases in the continent and second-highest in the world with cases crossing 53 lakh mark with over 85,000 deaths, trailing only after the US which has a total of at least 66 lakh positive cases.
+With a large population density and poor healthcare services, both South Asian nations were predicted to suffer severely from the pandemic.
+India is seeing the largest number of cases in the continent and second-highest in the world, with cases crossing the 53 lakh mark with over 85,000 deaths, trailing only the US, which has a total of at least 66 lakh positive cases.

-With similar socio-economic conditions in both the countries, how did Pakistan manage to flatten the curve?
+With similar socio-economic conditions in both countries, how did Pakistan manage to flatten the curve?

 We managed to increase testing capacity in a very short period and applied a sophisticated tracking system that ran through the ground to apex level.”